-- A. To increase the heart rate in bradycardia or pacemaker failure. - B. To improve conduction in second and third degree heart block. - C. As an antidote for anti-cholinesterases, organophosphates and nerve gases. - D. To counteract excessive vagal response causing some bradysystolic and asystolic arrests. - E. For bradycardia not due to hypoxia when using succinylcholine.
+- A. To increase the heart rate in bradycardia or pacemaker failure. - B. Secondary treatment to improve conduction in second- and third-degree heart block. - C. As an antidote for anti-cholinesterases, organophosphates, and nerve gases. - D. To counteract excessive vagal response causing some bradycardic and asystolic arrests. - E. For bradycardia not due to hypoxia when using succinylcholine.

-- A. Afib and Aflutter: increased conduction may speed ventricular rate excessively. - B. Not used in neonatal resuscitation.
+- A. Atrial fibrillation and atrial flutter: increased conduction may speed ventricular rate excessively. - B. Not used in neonatal resuscitation.